 So lets ask ourselves – how costly is it to commit to not drinking too much?
 Some mechanisms are:

-- Leaving your wallet at home and only bringing in a limited amount of cash (when going to town).
+- The instash wallet guide suggests leaving your wallet at home and only bringing in a limited amount of cash (when going to town).

 - Buying smaller portions of alcohol (when staying home).